nvsnkv/NVs.OccupancySensor/readme.md

 #### Software
 Prepare your favorite API Explorer. [swagger-ui](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/) or [Postman](https://www.postman.com/) will work.
-Application OpenAPI definition that can be downloaded from path `/swagger/v1/swagger.json`.
+Application produces OpenAPI definition that can be downloaded from path `/swagger/v1/swagger.json`.
 This format can be consumed by varios API testing tools.

 Depending on the hosting option you prefer, you'll need either [.Net Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.407-windows-x64-installer) or [Docker](https://docs.docker.com/get-docker/) installed on the host to build and run application.